 Certain IGPs can tag routes exterior to an AS with the identity of their exit points while propagating them within the AS.
-Each border gateway should use identical tags for announcing exterior routing information (received via BGP) both into the IGP and into Internal BGP when propagating this information to other border gateways within the same AS.
+Each border gateway should use identical tags for announcing exterior routing information (received via BGP) both into the IGP and when propagating this information to other internal peers (peers within the same AS).
 Tags generated by a border gateway must uniquely identify that particular border gateway-different border gateways must use different tags.